patrickrobrecht/events-manager-customization/readme.txt

 == Changelog ==

-=== 1.0.0 ===
+= 1.0.0 =
 - Allow to make the phone number field in the booking form required.
-- Allow to add require additional fields for the postal address (street, postal code and city) to the booking form and show them in the booking list in the admin area.
+- Allow to add required additional fields for the postal address (street, postal code and city) to the booking form and show them in the booking list in the admin area (works for guest bookings only).